jiaohehu/NPreview/DOC-contex.md

   if there are many lines they some of them might appear before a "floating" figure and some of them after.

+- The \sfrac in CONTEX does not place the numerator/denominator side-by-side, but instead laying them out top-to-bottom.